Connect with us

 “I firmly believe that Jim had the best care anyone has ever received in the back of a basic life support ambulance,” said Ed Konechne, a volunteer emergency medical technician with the Kimball Ambulance District.

 Telehealth became commonplace in clinics and patients’ homes during the covid-19 pandemic emergency, and the technology is starting to spread to ambulances.
-Similar programs recently launched in regions of Texas and Minnesota, but South Dakota say their partnership with Avel eCare — a Sioux Falls-based telehealth company — appears to be the nation’s only statewide effort.
+Similar programs recently launched in regions of Texas and Minnesota, but South Dakota officials say their partnership with Avel eCare — a Sioux Falls-based telehealth company — appears to be the nation’s only statewide effort.

-Lutter, 67, and his wife, Cindy, are among the 12 of Gann Valley, a town just east of the Missouri River in central South Dakota.
+Lutter, 67, and his wife, Cindy, are among the 12 residents of Gann Valley, a town just east of the Missouri River in central South Dakota.
 They operate a hunting lodge and ranch, where they raise more than 1,000 bison.

 Last December, Lutter went to check on a sick bison calf.
-The animal was in the same pen as Bill, a 3-year-old bull that was like a pet.
+The animal was in the same pen as Bill, a 3-year-old bull that was like a family pet.

 “We raised him from a tiny little calf, and I always told everybody he thinks I’m his mother.
 He just followed me everywhere,” Lutter recalled.
 Lutter climbed into the pen and saw Bill calmly walk toward him.